 There are 461 bicycle parking spaces in the immediate vicinity of Ingolstadt main station.

 The starting point is Ingolstadt main station.
-Head north through the city centre, past the Nordbahnhof station.
-Signposting with the cycle path logo in the direction of the Schambachtalbahn cycle path.
-Then we follow the former railway line first to Altmannstein for our first stop at the castle ruins.
+Cycle through the city centre to the north, past the northern railway station.
+Follow the signs with the cycle path logo towards the Schambachtalbahn cycle path.
+We then follow the former railway line to Altmannstein for our first stop at the castle ruins.

-Since its namesake, Count Altmann II of Abensberg, had Altmannstein Castle built on a hilltop in the 13th century, the keep with its 2-metre-thick walls of ashlars has seen many lords come and go.
-The castle was mortgaged for lack of money, later robber barons and plunderers fought skirmishes and finally, in 1632, it was destroyed by a fire set by the Swedes.
+Since the eponymous Count Altmann II of Abensberg had Altmannstein Castle built on a promontory in the 13th century, the keep with its 2 metre thick humpback ashlar walls has seen many lords come and go.
+The castle was pawned for lack of money, later robber barons and plunderers fought skirmishes and, last but not least, it was destroyed by a fire set by the Swedes in 1632.

-Today, you can enjoy the great view over Altmannstein and the Schambach valley in peace.
-It can be reached from the village via hiking trail no. 1 and the Burg-Stein-Gasse.
-There is a small playground opposite the castle.
+Today, the magnificent view over Altmannstein and the Schambach Valley can be enjoyed in peace.
+It can be reached from the village via hiking trail no. 1 and Burg-Stein-Gasse.
+There is a small playground opposite the castle complex.

-The spacious beer garden offers locals and day trippers a cosy spot under large, time-honoured chestnut trees directly opposite the town pond in the old town of Riedenburg to enjoy a freshly tapped pint of beer.
-The pub offers hot meals throughout, snacks, coffee and cakes, and the best Bavarian beers.
-For children, there is a playground and a petting zoo with goats.
-Even on unstable and cold days, it is possible to gather in the FuchsStadl for shelter.
+The spacious beer garden offers locals and day-trippers a cosy spot under large, venerable chestnut trees directly opposite the town pond in the old town of Riedenburg to enjoy a freshly tapped pint of beer.
+The pub offers hot meals, snacks, coffee and cake as well as the best Bavarian beers.
+There is a playground and a petting zoo with goats to keep children amused.
+The FuchsStadl can also be used as a shelter on unstable and cold days.

 An der Altmühl 18